opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/security-settings.md

 - `plugins.security.password.hashing.pbkdf2.length` (Static): Specifies the desired length of the final derived key.
 Default is `256`.

-If you change any of these hashing properties, you must rehash all internal passwords to ensure compatibility and security.
+If you change any of these password hashing properties, you must rehash all internal passwords to ensure compatibility and security.
 {:warning}

 ## Audit log settings